-John Jeffrey became keeper of the light in 1875, during the time when the lighthouse’s future was uncertain.
-Jeffrey and his wife Nellie served for nearly forty years at the station, and for part of that time, Nellie was employed as the first assistant keeper.
-They raised four children at the station, and the life must have been somewhat agreeable as their son also entered into the lighthouse service, accepting his first assignment in 1894 as an assistant keeper on nearby St. George Reef Lighthouse.
+John Jeffrey became keeper of Battery Point Lighthouse in 1875, during the time when the lighthouse’s future was uncertain.
+Jeffrey and his wife Nellie served for nearly forty years at the station, and for part of that time, Nellie was employed as an assistant keeper.
+They raised four children at the station, and the life must have been somewhat agreeable as their son George also entered the lighthouse service, accepting his first assignment in 1894 as an assistant keeper on nearby St. George Reef Lighthouse.
 George D. Jeffrey was keeper of Oakland Harbor Lighthouse from 1903 to 1914, which time coincided with the last decade of his father’s service at Crescent City.

 The water withdrew as if someone had pulled the plug.
 It receded a distance of three-quarters of a mile from the shore.
 We were looking down, as though from a high mountain, into a black abyss.
 It was a mystical labyrinth of caves, canyons, basins, and pits, undreamed of in the wildest of fantasies.

 The basin was sucked dry…In the distance, a black wall of water was rapidly building up, evidenced by a flash of white as the edge of the boiling and seething seawater reflected the moonlight.